 Postoperative chemotherapy for breast cancer

-Our oncologist Esa Männistö plans the postoperative chemotherapy that patients receive at the clinic.
+Our oncologist Esa Männistö plans the postoperative chemotherapy for breast cancer patients at Clinic Helena.

 The purpose of chemotherapy is to destroy cancer cells or at least disrupt their growth.

 Cytostatic drugs are usually administered intravenously as injections into a vein or as a drip (infusion) at the hospital’s chemotherapy outpatient clinic.
 Some cytostatic drugs are given as tablets or capsules,which can be taken at home.